hermannhueck/migration-scala2-scala3/README.md

 # _migration: Scala2 => Scala3 = ???_

-Some code examples implemented in Scala 2 and Dotty / Scala 3 - explaining a bunch of new Dotty features.
+Migration demo of some code samples from Scala 2 to Dotty / Scala 3